camunda/camunda-docs-manual/content/update/minor/720-to-721/_index.md

 Starting with this release, the [BPMN Fluent API Builder]({{< ref "/user-guide/model-api/bpmn-model-api/fluent-builder-api" >}}) assigns by default a history time to live of **6 months** to processes.
 You can change this default or pass `null` to remove the attribute using the `#setCamundaHistoryTimeToLive` or `#setCamundaHistoryTimeToLiveString` API.

-# Spring Boot Starter and Run logs admin user on `DEBUG` level
+# Spring Boot Starter and Run logs admin user information on `DEBUG` level

 In previous releases, when configuring Camunda's admin user in the Spring Boot Starter or Run via `camunda.bpm.admin-user`, information about the admin user appeared in the logs on log level `INFO` on startup.
 With this release, the log level for the logs `STARTER-SB010` and `STARTER-SB011` was changed to `DEBUG`.